 Outdoor amenities include ball fields, courts, play equipment, and other park infrastructure that is geared toward a particular sport or activity.
+The numbers of facilities needed below reflect countywide needs.
+However, when facilities are distributed in PROS Service Areas, the needs change considerably due to the concentration of the population in urbanizing areas.

-Picnic Shelters - There is a need to add an additional 12 picnic shelters based on the recommended level of service standard.
+Picnic Shelters - There is a need to add an additional 5 picnic shelters based on the recommended level of service standard.